NVIDIA Through a Crypto Miner's Eyes

 I never sold a single one of those twenty-plus cards.
 Anyone in the GPU world knows mining cards are untouchable — running 24/7 destroys the VRAM, and nobody wants them.
 They sat in my attic for years until I moved house and finally scrapped them.
 From hunting them down across the globe to disposing of them as junk — about seven years.

-That's the setup.
-I'm telling it because the GPUs that burned through my electricity back then were mostly NVIDIA's.
-The GPUs burning through the world's data center electricity today are still NVIDIA's.
-Nearly a decade apart, same protagonist — only the label changed, from "gaming" to "AI."
-Over these years I've come to understand one thing: when you look at any capital-heavy asset, you need a particular set of questions.
-I'm now pointing every one of those questions at NVIDIA.
+That’s the setup.
+I dwell on it because the GPUs that ate my power bill back then were mostly NVIDIA’s — and the GPUs eating the world’s data-center power today are still NVIDIA’s.
+Nearly a decade apart, same protagonist; only the label changed, from “gaming” to “AI.”
+Those years handed me a pair of glasses: with any capital-heavy asset, ask a few questions before anything else.
+Below, I aim those questions at NVIDIA.

 How Much of the Demand Is Real?